larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 3. Procedures for management of the Trust assets

-   No such procedures seem to be published.
+   No such procedures seem to be published at the time of writing.

 4. Procedures for conflicts of interest